ChandanaGogu/E-yantra-IIT-BOMBAY/README.md

 # E-yantra-IIT-BOMBAY
 banking management system
 used to create a bank account
-used to check details of account and sccount balance
+used to check details of account and account balance